TULiberalArts/Greek-and-Roman-Classics/pages/next-stops.md

 ---
 Wondering what kind of career you can have as a graduate with a College of Liberal Arts Greek and Roman classics degree?
 Your options are many, and you can read recent [alumni news](#alumni-news) about our grads to see where some of them have landed.
 When you’re ready to [make your declaration](#make-your-declaration), come [visit us](#visit-us) on campus in North Philly.
 If you need more info, take a look at your [transfer](#thinking-of-transferring) options and our [application deadlines](#deadlines).
 We’ll be waiting for your application!

-## What do Classics Majors Do after Graduation?
+## What Do Classics Majors Do After Graduation?
 ![Paestum Italy]({{site.baseurl}}/media/resized Classics-Dan-in-Paestum-Italy.jpg){:.responsive-img .img-right}
 What careers have alumni from your undergraduate degrees or programs of study gone on to pursue?